 Licking and nibbling are our dogs’ way of trying to rid themselves of these tiny terrors.
 Unfortunately, some dogs are allergic to flea bites, and this creates inflamed skin which leads to, even more licking and chewing

 - Environmental allergies; Just like us, dogs can suffer allergies to things in their environment.
 Common allergens are grass, household cleaner, and food.
 Allergies not only affect your dog’s skin, making it itchy, but also their eyes, nose, and ears.

 - Wounds; Dogs will lick sores and open wounds to relieve pain and clean the area.
 However, licking can cause issues of its own.
 A dog’s tongue is not the most hygienic way to clean a wound, and inflammation and infections are common secondary issues.

 - Pain; Even when there isn’t an open wound, dogs will lick if they are in pain.
 Joint pain, discomfort from tick bites and sore paws are common.
 If you notice your dog licking the same spot repeatedly, it could be a sign of distress.

-- Dermatitis; Persistent licking and chewing can create what is known as a hot spot or acute moist dermatitis.
-These hot spots are wet, red, and irritated and can occur anywhere on your dog’s body.
-Most commonly they are found on the chest, head or hips though and can become sore extremely fast.
+- Dermatitis; Persistent licking and chewing can create what’s known ad hot spots or acute moist dermatitis.
+These hot spots are wet, red and irritated and can occur anywhere on your dog’s body.
+Most commonly they are found on the chest, head or hips and can become sore extremely fast

 - Stress; Dogs commonly lick or chew to relieve stress, anxiety and fear.
-New environments, new people, a change in routine can all cause an increase in activity.
+New environments, new people or a change in routine can all increase the activity

-- Canine compulsive disorder; CCD, just like OCD in humans can occur with dogs.
-Licking and biting becomes a behaviour that your dog finds soothing and will resort to over and over again.
+- Canine compulsive disorder; CCD, just like in humans, OCD can occur in dogs too.
+Licking and biting becomes a behaviour that your dog finds soothing and will resort to over and over again

 How to manage excessive licking